plumber-cd/argocd-autoscaler/DESIGN.md

 but it makes a wrongful assumption that all Applications do generate equal amount of reconciliation work, which is simply not true.

 We need something better.
-And also configurable.
+And also flexible and configurable.

+Lastly, the way to update configuration and force desired replica/shard distribution is bespoke.
+Even updating the number of repcas in the StatefulSet is bespoke, due to the need to set the environment variable.

 # Solution